andavargas/docker_jupyter/README.md

 If you want to access files from the Jupyter notebook in your browser, add them to the workdir or workdir/files directories that are wherever you cloned the repo to.
 If you want to write a file from inside the Jupyter notebook, be sure to save it to the workdir or workdir/files directories, because if you save it anywhere else it won't get copied to your hard drive (it'll stay trapped in the container).

-## Installing or updating new packages
+## Upgrading or installing new packages

 If you want to use additional Python packages, add them to the requirements.txt, add import statements at the top of your Jupyter notebook, and re-run the `run_build_docker` script.
 If you want to upgrade a package, upgrade its number in requirements.txt and re-run the `run_build_docker` script.